Publisher: United States Chess Federation

 The Florence Crenshaw Prize of $250 for the most interesting game of the event was shared by Alburt for his seventh-round victory over Benjamin and Jack Peters for his last-round win over Alburt.
 The prize of $150 for the most interesting end game went to Leonid Shamkovich for his defeat of Kogan in Round ten.Condition:

-Some light edge war, else a very good set.
+Some light edge wear with occasional closed tears else a very good set.